 • ECG Holter monitoring should be performed for at least the first 24 hours (AHA/ASA 2021 I/B-R

-• paroxysmal AFib is characterized by a duration of arrhythmia > 30 seconds in most studies
+• paroxysmal AFib is typically characterized by a duration of > 30 seconds in most studies

-• it is not clear what duration actually increases the risk of cardioembolism; very short paroxysms of AFib probably do not increase the risk of stroke [Swiryn, 2016]
+• it remains unclear what specific duration actually increases the risk of cardioembolism; very short paroxysms of AFib probably do not increase the risk of stroke [Swiryn, 2016]

 • according to some cardiologists and neurologists, the threshold is > 5-6 minutes; others suggest a duration ranging from tens of minutes to hours [Diener, 2014]